 Tip: Go up close to The Bean and take a photo of your reflection.
 It makes a really neat souvenir photo!

 When in Chicago do what the locals do and watch the Cubs at Wrigley Field.
 Although most games sell out rather quickly, we were able to score Cubs tickets online at StubHub.
-Neither one of us are baseball fans and had in fact never been to a professional ball game, however, it was something we thought we should do.
+Neither one of us are baseball fans, however, it was something we thought we should do.
 It was next to impossible not to get excited along with the crowd.
 By the end of the game, we too were singing along to the “Cubbies” tune.

 Tip: Make it truly authentic and eat a “Chicago Dog” while watching the game.
 Just beware, don’t grab your meal at the first concession stand you see.
 Make sure to walk the entire stadium before making your choice, for each concession offers something a little different.